Why Louboutin Matters: What Red Soles Teach Us About the Strategy of Trade Dress Protection

 In Europe, Louboutin brought several lawsuits against shoemakers who made women’s shoes with contrasting red soles.
 This litigation was successful when based on a limited scope of registration, i.e., contrasting red soles.

 Over the last few years, the red sole on women’s high fashion shoes adopted by designer Christian Louboutin has lent itself to a case study on how to register trade dress marks and how to enforce them.
 This analysis provides practical registration guidelines and strategic enforcement advice on how to acquire, register and enforce trade dress rights in the U.S. and Europe.
 This article discusses practical registration pointers and winning litigation strategies.

 Read the full article, “Why Louboutin Matters: What Red Soles Teach Us About the Strategy of Trade Dress Protection.”

-The article entitled “Why Louboutin Matters: What Red Soles Teach Us About the Strategy of Trade Dress Protection,” authored by Anne H. Hocking and Anne Desmousseaux was published in the November/December 2015 (Vol. 105, No. 6) issue of the International Trademark Association’s Trademark Reporter®.
+The article entitled “Why Louboutin Matters: What Red Soles Teach Us About the Strategy of Trade Dress Protection,” authored by Anne H. Hocking (former attorney of the firm) and Anne Desmousseaux was published in the November/December 2015 (Vol. 105, No. 6) issue of the International Trademark Association’s Trademark Reporter®.